dpuyda/triclipper/docs/how_it_works.md

-For each active edge, let `x` be the X coordinate of the intersection point of the edge and the scan line or, if the edge starts on the scan line, the X coordinate of the edge's start point or, if the edge ends on the scan line, the X coordinate of the edge's end point.
+For each active edge, let `x` be the X coordinate of the intersection point of the edge and the scan line or, if the edge starts on the scan line, the X coordinate of the edge start point or, if the edge ends on the scan line, the X coordinate of the edge end point.
 Among the active edges that are not processed yet, take the smallest value of `x`.
 For example:

 ![process-edges-1.svg](./img/process-edges-1.svg)